-I help high-achieving New Yorkers with substance use issues let go of shame and better understand their relationships with substances through compassionate, no-BS online therapy that starts where they are.
+I help high-achieving New Yorkers with substance use issues let go of shame and understand their relationship with substances through compassionate, no-BS online therapy that meet you where you are.

-You’ve been coping.
-Maybe barely.
-Maybe you use substances to get through the day.
-Maybe your coping strategies look a little… unorthodox.
+You’ve been coping, maybe barely.
+Maybe you use substances to get through the day or you have other coping strategies look a little… unorthodox.
 Maybe you’ve been told (subtly or loudly) that you can’t get support until you’ve stopped “messing up.”

 You may have heard: